eclipse/repairnator/doc/repairnator-config.md

 The Repairnator Scanner works in two different ways:
   1. it might scan a given period of time;
-  2. or it might look X hours before the current time
+  2. or it might look X hours before the current time.

 This attribute is used for the second proposal: it takes an integer as value and it will look the given number of hours before the current time to take the failing builds.

 Its default value is `1`.

 #### LOOK_FROM_DATE